Jackson Lafferty

-Jackson Lafferty (born October 9, 1969) is a Canadian territorial level politician.
+Jackson Lafferty (born October 9, 1969) is a Canadian and former territorial-level politician and current Grand Chief of the Tłı̨chǫ Government.

 Early life

-Lafferty attended High School in Yellowknife, Northwest Territories.
-He received his post secondary education at Red Deer College and is currently enrolled at Athabasca University where he is completing a Management Degree.
+Lafferty attended Sir John Franklin High School in Yellowknife, Northwest Territories.
+He received his post-secondary education at Red Deer College and the University of Lethbridge, completed a Management Degree at Athabasca University.
+He also complete the Executive Leadership program through the Banff School of Management.

 Political career

 Lafferty ran for a seat in the Northwest Territories Legislature in a by-election held in the electoral district of North Slave on July 15, 2005.
 He won the by-election in a closely contested race over two other candidates.

 He defeated former North Slave MLA Henry Zoe in the 2007 Northwest Territories general election.
 He was elected to cabinet by his colleagues in the Legislative Assembly.
 Premier Floyd Roland appointed him Minister of Education, Culture and Employment, as well as Minister of Justice.